ecamo19/learning_book/docs/how_to/use_force_eo.md

 #### Digital Elevation model (DEM)

 In principle, FORCE L2PS can be used without a DEM (FILE_DEM = NULL).
 In this case, the surface is assumed to be flat at z = 0m a.s.l.
-However it is strongly advised to use a DEM.
+However it is __strongly advised to use a DEM__.

 A DEM is necessary to: